kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 ---
 layout: post
 title: How to Always Give the Best Response to Customers - Write the Perfect Spiel
+description: Learn how to write the perfect spiel.
+Invest in a notebook and earn all the extra bonuses that your company provides.
 date: 2019-06-04 11:21
 Tags: [ Top Agent, blog ]
 permalink: /write-spiel/